allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 7. Enter Take Off Location; select airfield or airbase and click add.

-A. Use search field to expedite your choice.
+1. Use search field to expedite your choice.

 8. Enter Land Location; select airfield or airbase and click add.

-A. Use search field to expedite your choice.
+1. Use search field to expedite your choice.

 9. Enter Mission Remarks, if desired.